 It's the ethos that the rave scene was built on, capturing that feeling of love, peace and unity, that Beat-Herder have always done so well.

 I have seen the festival grow year on year since the first time I went in 2007.
 I still remember that initial feeling of excitement as the realisation sunk in that I'd been invited along to this amazing free spirited party just up the road from my house and that it was a proper festival organised and run by lovely people.
-I'd been asked to come along by the Deane twins and their friends (the crew) made me feel so welcome.
+I'd been asked to come along by the Deane twins and their friends (the Trash crew) made me feel so welcome.
 Over the course of weekend I was messaging my friends to tell them about it and encouraging them to come and see for themselves what a great place Beatherdershire was (naturally this was in between all the dancing I was doing).

 The following year as soon as I set foot back on site that euphoric feeling returned.
 "This is what society should be like" I thought.
 Even now, 17 years later, I still get that feeling when I think about Beat-Herder.